Welcome to today's edition of the Rush 24-7 podcast.

 Well, I forget who this author is.

-When's the last time we heard Obama talk about social security?
+When's the last time we heard Obama talk about Social Security?

 When's the last time we heard Obama talk about national health care?

-We've got to get, he's losing the economy issue.
+We got to get, he's losing the economy issue.

-We got to get back on the economy.
+We've got to get back on the economy.

-We got the gang of ten trying to mess it all up by the gang of ten, by the way, in uh open and utter defiance of me, your host, the audio soundbite's coming up right after this.
+We got the gang of 10 trying to mess it all up by the gang of 10, by the way, in open and utter defiance of me, your host.

 It runs an hour.

-It's called Modern Marvels or some such thing, but uh I'm sure your cable channel or your satellite provider carries the history channel.
+But I'm sure your cable channel or your satellite provider carries the History Channel.

-Uh, in fact, even these windmills and all of these alternative energy things still need some form of oil for lubrication of the moving parts.
+And all of these alternative energy things still need some form of oil for lubrication of the moving parts.

 You will discover how a cutting-edge recycling technique breathes new life into used mortar oil.